Hearing loss is common. It affects around

 - Not every model from every manufacturer is available.

 - If your current audiologist is not in-network, you’ll need to work with a new hearing professional.

 TruHearing is a third-party managed care company.

-TruHearing works with health insurance plans to provide full-service hearing healthcare to consumers, including lower-cost hearing aids.
+TruHearing works with health insurance companies to provide full-service hearing healthcare to consumers, including lower cost hearing aids.